SrAndronics/GASSAI-SSSM-LPG-/README.md

-# 🚀 GASSAI – SSSM LPG
+GASSAI: An Online Ordering Management System for SSSM LPG House

-An end-to-end web‑based system for managing LPG operations—ordering, inventory, sales, and reporting—built for the SSSM LPG House.
+A web‑based system for managing LPG operations—ordering, inventory, sales, and reporting—built for the SSSM LPG House.

 ---